reyphilipregis/employee-record/README.md

-This is just a simple project for meteor and react.
+This is just a simple employee record app project for meteor and react.